-In the photograph shown above, you can see a beautifully lit portrait of a woman waiting for a train.
-The sun is creating a nice broad light across the woman's face and the ambient surroundings cast shadows in the background.
+In the photograph shown above, you can see a beautifully lit portrait of a woman.
+The sun is creating a nice broad light across the woman's face.
 This is a very good example of existing light photography since the photographer was able to use the light not only as a filling, but also as a means to produce contrast and depth.

 You can also use existing light to give portraits an artistic flair.
 Since you will not always be able to move your light source, you won't always be in control of when or where a shadow will be cast.
 The trick here is using the shadows to your advantage.
 The next photo is a prime example of implementing artistic shadowing into a portrait.